jishen027/jishen027/README.md

 ### Hi there 👋

 I'am Jeb Lee, and I am a software developer.
-I am currently working at [Tencent](https://www.tencent.com/en-us) as a backend engineer.
 I am interested in distributed system, cloud native, and kubernetes.

 <!-- github stats: -->